select/audius/README.md

 1. A click on "reload page" will pull the latests updates.
 2. I recognized that using this app from a local file blocks a lot of videos on YouTube (e.g. all Vevo videos) :(
+3. IndexDB, the browser database, does not work with file:// URLs, therefore Audius can not store your playlists etc. permanently.

 ## Development